 Cuvier's beaked whales feed primarily on oceanic cephalopods (MacLeod et al. 2003, Santos et al. 2007).
-In the eastern North Atlantic, the primary prey species include Taonius pavo, Mastigoteuthis schmidti, Octopoteuthis sicula, Teuthowenia megalops, Histioteuthis spp., and Gonatus spp.
-(Santos et al. 2001, 2007).
 Six species of squid were found in the stomach of a Z. cavirostris stranded along the central Pacific coast of Japan, with Gonatus spp. and Taonius pavo being the most prevalent prey species (Ohizumi and Kishiro 2003).
 Fiscus (1997) reported on six families of squid in the stomach contents of a Z. cavirostris stranded on Amchitka Island, AK, and also found Gonatus spp. and Taonius sp. to be the predominant prey species.
 Squid from the families Gonatidae, Cranchiidae, and Chiroteuthidae were found in the stomach contents of Cuvier's beaked whales stranded in Alaska, including Kodiak Island and the Aleutian Islands, AK (Foster and Hare 1990, Kenyon 1961).
 Nishiwaki and Oguro (1972) noted that stomach contents of whales taken in waters less than 1000 m deep consisted primarily of cephalopod remains; however, they reported a transition in prey composition from cephalopods to "deep-sea fish" species, presumed by Ohizumi and Kishiro (2003) to be demersal fishes, in whales taken from waters greater than 1000 m.
 Based on the limited data available on beaked whale diets, Berardius spp. and Mesoplodon spp. tend to have a relatively higher proportion of fish in the diet, whereas Z. cavirostris appears to feed primarily on cephalopods (MacLeod et al. 2003, Santos et al. 2007).